juxt/modular/README.md

 # modular

+Modular a project that contains :-

+* a set of pre-written components
+* a template system for creating applications out of them
+* some optional utility libraries

-Modular provides a meta-architecture for Clojure projects, based on Stuart Sierra's [component](https://github.com/stuartsierra/component) library.
+Modular is based on Stuart Sierra's [component](https://github.com/stuartsierra/component) library.

-Component dependencies form directed acyclic graphs.
-Two components in a dependency relationship are coupled using Clojure protocols.

-Besides some simple utility functions, modular is defined by a number of pre-built components which can be composed with custom components to form application systems.

-Modular is an approach, rather than a library or framework.

-Benefits include :-

-* Components can be reasoned about _in their own terms_ independently from the system
-* Component re-use
-* Architectural consistency
-* Stronger cohesion within parts, weaker coupling between parts
+See [lein-template](lein-template/README.md) for further details on project generation.

 ## Usage

+Here is a quick example to get started.

 ```clojure
 lein new modular my-website bootstrap-cover
 ```

+## Documentation

-See [lein-template](lein-template/README.md) for further details on project generation, which can also be found on at http://modularity.org .
+Full documentation can be found on at [modularity.org](http://modularity.org).

 ## Copyright & License